 Hi!
 My name is Juventa.
 Welcome to Home Baked Joy!

 Who am I?
-I am a mom, a photographer (stock as well as portrait), an author, a gardener, a dreamer, a Mormon, and so much more.
+I am a mom, a photographer (stock as well as portrait), an author, a gardener, a dreamer, a Latter-day Saint, and so much more.
 I am the mother of six children who are growing up too quickly.
 I love to travel and one day want to see the world.
 I love to make things stretch and see how I can use them in creative ways.
 I love music, playing the piano, and singing.
 I also love food.
 Some of my fondest memories are waking up to the scent of freshly baked bread or sitting down to a home baked meal.
 Growing up in a family with eight kids, my mom was a master of making a complete meal out of “nothing.”
 She gave us a love of food and of family and taught me the importance of having dinner together when possible.
 I love seeing where our food comes from (personal gardening and buying local from the organic farm) and using the produce in all its diversity.
 I love trying new things and experimenting with different tastes and textures while also using what I have on hand.
 I have learned a lot over the years and love continuing to learn on a daily basis.

 Why Home Baked Joy as the name for my blog?